About the PYP Framework

-Utilizing the PYP framework, teaching and learning at HKCA Po Leung Kuk School celebrates the many ways children work together to construct meaning and make sense of the world.
+Utilizing the IB-PYP framework, learning and teaching at HKCA Po Leung Kuk School celebrates the many ways children work together to construct meaning and make sense of the world.
 Through the interplay of asking, doing and thinking, this constructivist approach leads towards open, democratic classrooms.
-An education at our school will prepare these young people for a lifetime of learning, both independently and in collaboration with others, as we empower a community of learners to engage with global challenges through inquiry, action and reflection.
+An education at our school will prepare these young people for a lifetime of learning, both independently and in collaboration with others, as we empower a community of learners to engage with global challenges through inquiry, reflection and action.

 The IB Learner Profile